Small wet room ideas – 10 compact bathroom designs for your home

 What is the smallest size needed for a wet room?

-According to the best bathroom designers, when planning a shower design for a small bathroom, there are a few aspects which may determine the space required.
+According to the best bathroom designers, when planning a shower design for a small bathroom, there are a few aspects that may determine the space required.
 Will pipework be exposed or concealed?
 Do you need to install a glass panel to prevent other areas of the room from getting wet?

 Plus, don’t forget that adequate ventilation must also be installed in line with building regulations to prevent mould and damp spots.